 In Turkey, samphire is steamed and eaten as a 'meze,' or starter, and served most often as a prelude to fish and seafood meals.

-Samphire is known in much of the world as "poor man's asparagus."
+Samphire is known in much of the world as a substitute for asparagus.
 Once it's steamed and removed from its hard inner stalks, the taste, color, and texture of the cooked flesh actually resemble asparagus.

 Samphire is a wellness food.
 It's low in calories, rich in trace minerals that are important for good health and it contains no saturated fat or cholesterol.
 Like many other Turkish regional dishes and 'meze,' this starter is good for vegetarians and vegans, too.